dimitri-nicolo/calico/v2.4/security/domain-based-policy.md

 **www.google.com**.

 > **Note:** Kubernetes labels provide a similar convenience for
 > services within the cluster.
-Calico Enterprise does not support using
+Tigera Secure EE does not support using
 > domain names for services within the cluster.
 Use Kubernetes labels
 > for services within the cluster.
 {: .alert .alert-info}